whiterolex67/ReactApp/README.md

 # I have created this food ordering application called PARCEL Which is still under development

 # We are going to create an application that delivers a homely food
-# NOTE : Double quotes are not required for running commands i just used them to higlight the command.
+# NOTE : Double quotes are not required for running commands I just used them to higlight the command.

 # How to run this app